-An old Bulgarian trauma tells us about the medieval leader Kaloyan who requested his coronation as a grand emperor to the Pope, only to be recognized the lesser title of a king.
+An old Bulgarian trauma tells us about the medieval leader Kaloyan who requested his coronation as an emperor to the Pope, only to be recognized the title of a king.

-A similar disappointment overtook Bulgaria when the failure of the Gazprom-led South Stream pipeline project became known in December 2014.
+A similar disappointment overtook Bulgaria when the failure of the Gazprom-led South Stream pipeline became known in December 2014.
+The European Commission halted this undertaking citing legal reasons.
 South Stream would have ennobled the Black Sea country by bestowing it with an ample 63 bcm of Russian gas every year.
-Sofia's aspirations to become a Balkan gas hub has not abated even after the project’s failure (when the European Commission halted the project on legal grounds).
-Bulgaria keeps dreaming of distributing massive amounts of natural gas to its neighbouring countries, now by eying the fuel which will flow via Turkey to their common Turkish-Bulgarian border.
+Sofia's aspirations to turn into a Balkan gas hub, however, has not yet abated after the project’s failure.
+It continues to dream of distributing massive amounts of natural gas to its neighbouring countries, though it does so now by eying the fuel that is about to flow via Turkey to the Bulgarian border.

-The realization of this vision would not make Bulgaria a regional gas empire, but a lesser title may also suffice to accommodate the country's ambitions.
-The geopolitical context evokes yet another historical tradition, for the potential kingmakers for Bulgaria are no others than Turkey and Russia: On August 9th 2016, Russian President Vladimir Putin hosted his Turkish counterpart Recep Tayyip Erdoğan, and they finally agreed to resume the Turkish Stream pipeline project, irretrievably replacing the South Stream.
+The realization of this vision would not turn Bulgaria into a regional gas empire, but a lesser title may also suffice to accommodate the country's ambitions.
+The geopolitical context evokes a historical tradition, for the potential kingmakers for Bulgaria are no others than Turkey and Russia: On August 9th 2016, Russian President Vladimir Putin hosted his Turkish counterpart Recep Tayyip Erdoğan, and they finally agreed to resume the Turkish Stream pipeline project, irretrievably replacing the South Stream.

 Turkey – the Next Major Gas Transit Corridor

-The EU has already long acknowledged Turkey’s significance as a transit country for Caspian gas from Azerbaijan.
+The EU has long acknowledged Turkey’s significance as a transit country for Caspian gas from Azerbaijan.
 The Trans-Anatolian pipeline (TANAP) which will implement this task is currently under construction.
 However, Azerbaijan has promised only a meagre initial 10 bcm/y of natural gas to the EU – less than 2.5% of the EU’s total gas demand in 2014.
 Turkey, craving to make the best out of the spawning pipeline, has thus been looking for other potential suppliers.
-Alas, it soon had to realize that neither Turkmenistan nor Iran are capable of providing enough gas for the decade to come, for they are inhibited by the absence of an appropriate (and costly) gas infrastructure.
+Alas, it soon had to realize that neither Turkmenistan nor Iran possesses appropriate infrastructure to provide enough gas for the decade to come.

-In such a context, Turkey cannot but welcome the Turkish Stream’s immense capacity of 63 bcm/y of Russian gas that would arrive in Turkey, added to the 16 bcm/y already flowing through the Gazprom-led Blue Stream pipeline to Tukey.
+In such a context, Turkey cannot but welcome the Turkish Stream and its immense capacity of 63 bcm/y of Russian gas.
+These will be added to the 16 bcm/y that already flows through the Gazprom-led Blue Stream pipeline to Tukey.